vixenowo/arcade/importgames.md

 So you want to add your own game to the arcade, heres a step by step tutorial to not explode things.

+> The "Games" folder is located in Resources > App and then you should see the Games folder

 ## First things first:
 1. Create a subfolder in the Games folder (name it anything)
 2. Import your files (exes, folders, etc.)